Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Benchmark Debt Run Model

 with constant volatility $\sigma>0$.
 The constant $r_V$ denotes the expected return on the firm's risky assets.
 We assume that the firm fundamental is publicly observable.

 The firm finances its asset holdings in the duration $[0,T]$ by issuing short-term debt, such as asset-backed commercial papers and overnight repos, long-term debt such as corporate bonds, and equities and others.
-At initiation time $T_0=0$ an amount $L_0$ is invested long-term at rate $r_L$ until fixed maturity $T>0$.
-Moreover, an amount $S_0$ is invested short-term at rate $r_S$ until maturity $T_1$.
+At initiation time $T_0=0$ an amount $L_0$ is borrowed long-term at rate $r_L$ until fixed maturity $T>0$.
+Moreover, an amount $S_0$ is borrowed short-term at rate $r_S$ until maturity $T_1$.
 When short-term debt matures it can be successively rolled over until the next rollover date.
 This produces a sequence of maturity dates (or rollover dates) $0=T_0<T_1<T_2 \cdots<T_{\infty}=\infty$ for short-term debt.
 For the moment, we do not impose any structural conditions on the short-term debt maturities $\{T_{n}\}_{n\geq 1}$.
 They could be either deterministic or random.
-Table \ref{table balance sheet} shows the stylized balance sheet of the firm.

 If there is no default, the value of short-term debt follows

 and the value of long-term debt follows

 The ratio of long-term debt over short-term debt $L_t/S_t$ is denoted by $l_t$ and follows